 Abigail Slater was awarded an engraved Jaeger-LeCoutre Ladies Reverso for her Best Playing Patron performance.

 The Royal Malaysian Polo Association was founded in 1922.
 It is the governing body of the sport of polo in Malaysia.
 The Royal Malaysian Polo Association is recognized by and is affiliated to the Federation of International Polo, Hurlingham Polo Association, and Olympic Council of Malaysia.

 The association comprises of twelve affiliated clubs in Malaysia and two associated clubs in Thailand and Singapore.
 There are 300 registered polo players in Malaysia.

 The Royal Malaysian Polo Association organizes three polo leagues and two other tournaments played every year.
 It will host the FIP World Cup Zone D Playoffs in February 2017 and organize polo at the 29th Southeast Asian Games in August 2017.

 About The Royal Selangor Polo Club

-The www.theroyalselangorpoloclub.comwas founded in 1902 and is one of the few polo clubs in the world that exist in a downtown location, located in Kuala Lumpur city centre.
+The Royal Selangor Polo Club was founded in 1902 and is one of the few polo clubs in the world that exist in a downtown location, located in Kuala Lumpur city center.
 Polo here is a central focus.
 The Royal Selangor Polo Club is a member of the Royal Malaysian Polo Association.

-The Game of Kings attracts not only royalty, but politicians, corporate leaders and diplomats.
+The Game of Kings attracts not only royalty, but politicians, corporate leaders, and diplomats.
 And the Royal Selangor Polo Club is no exception.
-It is not only Kuala Lumpur’s central polo ground, but a hive of social and family activity.
+It is not only Kuala Lumpur’s central Polo ground, but a hive of social and family activity.